 The Triton UAV has a Rolls-Royce AE3007H jet engine, can remain aloft for as long as 24 hours, can fly as fast as 320 knots, and fly as high as 60,000 feet.
 The unmanned aircraft is 47.6 feet long, 15.4 feet high, has a wingspan of 130.9 feet, and has a maximum takeoff weight of 32,250 pounds.
 It can carry as much as 17,300 pounds of fuel, sensors, and other payloads.

 The Triton has a ground crew of four -- an air vehicle operator, tactical coordinator, and two mission payload operators.
 Triton development began in early 2008 with a $1.2 billion contract to Northrop Grumman to design and build two Triton UAVs with mission payloads and communications suites; one forward operating base mission control system; one systems integration laboratory; and one main operating base mission control system.

-On this contract Northrop Grumman will do the work in San Diego; Salt Lake City; Baltimore; Waco, Texas; Bridgeport, W.Va.; Red Oak, Texas; and at other Continental U.S. locations, and should be finished by June 2020.
+On this order Northrop Grumman will do the work in San Diego, Palmdale, and San Clemente, Calif.; Red Oak and Waco, Texas; Baltimore; Salt Lake City; Bridgeport, W.Va.; Indianapolis; Moss Point, Miss.; Chantilly, Va.; and at various other locations, and should be finished by February 2023.

 For more information contact Northrop Grumman Aerospace Systems online at www.northropgrumman.com, or Naval Air Systems Command at www.navair.navy.mil.